 General Relativity, from 1916, technically includes and changes the Theory of Special Relativity of 1905.
-In this section, I will discuss the new or added subjects, which deals mainly with gravity effects.
+In this section, we will discuss the new or added subjects, which deals mainly with gravity effects.

-Development of General Theory of Relativity was necessary in order to explain accelerated systems and flaws in the Theory of Special Relativity.
-Stellar example would be the twin paradox.
+Development of General Theory of Relativity was necessary to explain accelerated systems and flaws in the Theory of Special Relativity.
+A stellar example would be the twin paradox.

-Justification bases on Einstein’s Principle of Equivalence, published in 1911, which relates to initial relativity of time of the Theory of Special Relativity.
+Justification of GR seats on Einstein’s Principle of Equivalence, published in 1911, which relates to the initial relativity of time of the Theory of Special Relativity.
 This principle adds temporal effects to gravity like the temporal effects of relative velocity in inertial systems.

 This way, accelerated reference systems and those with gravity are non-inertial reference frames.

-In other words, changes in velocity –acceleration– would be equivalent to changes in intensity of gravitational field.
-In a covert way, it establishes a privileged frame of reference: the gravitational field.
+In other words, changes in velocity –acceleration– would be equivalent to changes in the intensity of the gravitational field.
+Covertly, it establishes a privileged frame of reference: the gravitational field.

-The atomic clocks are biggest confirmation of Einstein’s theories.
+The atomic clocks are most significant confirmation of Einstein’s theories.
 The book Scientific Experiments in Global Physics comments on various experiments with atomic clocks, which could also make clock time relative, like pressure, temperature, bumping and hammering.

-Additionally, the book Physics and Global Dynamics enlightens the physical cause why a Cesium atom changes its resonance frequency, both with velocity and with intensity of gravitational field.
+Additionally, the book Physics and Global Dynamics enlightens the physical cause why a Cesium atom changes its resonance frequency, both with velocity and with the intensity of the gravitational field.

-At the time, when some of the predictions of General Relativity confirmed, part of the Special Relativity confirmed indirectly.
-This is simply because it is part of the former, although in many aspects GR contradicts the original SR.
+At the time, when some of the predictions of General Relativity confirmed, part of the Special Relativity indirectly confirmed because it is part of the former, although in many aspects GR contradicts the original SR.

-If distant Michelson-Morley experiment, proposed by Global Physics, would show that tension of the longitudinal curvature of global aether –gravity field or luminiferous aether– drags light, the GR would practically cease to exist.
+If distant Michelson-Morley experiment, proposed by Global Physics, would show that tension of the longitudinal curvature of Global Aether –gravity field or LUM Aether (Luminiferous, universal, and mobile)– drags light, the GR would practically cease to exist.

-Fundamental problem encompassed by Einstein’s theories is time, something whose nature either we do not know well or we know perfectly.
-So far, no one –not even any twin– has come back from the next world.
-General Theory of Relativity, despite its impressiveness and its field equations, never received the Nobel Prize, after so many “empirical contrasts”.
+Fundamental problem encompassed by Einstein’s theories is the time, something whose nature we do not know well.
+Besides, so far, no one –not even any twin– has come back from the other world.
+General Theory of Relativity, despite its impressiveness and its field equations, never received the Nobel Prize, after so many “empirical contrasts.”

 At the same time, to say that gravity is a geometric effect of the curvature of space-time is saying a lot.
-It is not surprising there are still aspects to prove or even understand, and that after a century it is still said gravity is a force in every school.
+It is not surprising there are still aspects of proving or even understanding, and that after a century it is still said gravity is a force in every school.

-In philosophical justification of General Relativity, Albert Einstein used on various occasions models of human behaviour or emotion, especially related to love.
+In philosophical justification of General Relativity, Albert Einstein used on various occasions models of human behavior or emotion, mainly related to love.

-In other words, if one is previously convinced that time is relative.
-Any complex mathematical game –such as Einstein’s field equations– confirming it will make our mind to accept it easily.
-In my opinion, it will be a tremendous error, both material and formal.
+In other words, if one thinks the time is relative.
+Any complex mathematical game –such as Einstein’s field equations– confirming it will make our mind to accept it straightforwardly.
+In our opinion, it will be a tremendous error, both material and formal.

 This coincidence of subjective perspective of time with imaginary or fictional perspective in General Theory of Relativity is undoubtedly another of the coincidences or circumstances that helped acceptance of aforementioned GR.

-A delicate topic is the intuitive vision.
+A delicate topic is the intuitive vision of GR.
 When basic concepts of physics are relative, one completely loses this vision, and all problems become almost purely mathematical in Einstein’s theories.
-This is how famous space-time continuum appears, and we go to four-dimensional mathematical space of Minkowsky’s geometry in Special Relativity and to Riemann’s geometry in General Relativity.
+It is how famous space-time continuum appears, and we go to four-dimensional mathematical space of the Minkowski geometry in Special Relativity and Riemann’s geometry in General Relativity.

-If Minkowsky’s geometry adds a fourth axis to space-time continuum, Riemann’s geometry curves all four axes.
+If the Minkowski geometry adds a fourth axis to the space-time continuum, Riemann’s geometry curves all four axes.
 If someone has a particular interest in these topics, he or she could also study Schwarzschild metrics; however, let him know that this could produce emotional tensors in his brain, despite having studied simple cases of Einstein’s field equations.

 The General Relativity has undoubtedly achieved to explain some known natural phenomena –like the anomalous precession of Mercury’s orbit already explained by Paul Gerber in 1898– and made some predictions, but this does not mean that the interpretations or theoretical justifications of the facts are correct.
-Indeed, there are interpretations of empirical facts that I consider almost correct, but I consider others wrong.
+Indeed, there are interpretations of empirical facts that we consider almost correct, but we consider others wrong.

 It is still quite amusing how occasionally there are articles about novel experiments designed to verify GR.
 There must be a reason for it!